-This cycle when on for ten plus years before our creditors called our bluff.
+This cycle went on for ten plus years before our creditors called our bluff.
 We had maxed out five different credit cards to the tune of $109,000 worth of consumer debt.
 With no more credit available and no cash on hand, we finally realized that our strategy had to change.
+There was no magic cash app to help mysteriously inflate our saving account.
+It would take hard work, budgeting and changing our money habits to finally build a cash reserve.
 So when I read a recent report by the Associated Press that stated Two-thirds of Americans would have difficulty coming up with the money to cover a $1,000 emergency, I can relate.

 Reports Key Findings

 The Associated Press-NORC Center for Public Affairs Research performed a nationwide poll of adults.
 Interviews were conducted during April 2016, online, and using landlines and cellphones.
 Here are some of the polls’ key findings:

 - Most Americans, 57 percent, describe the national economy as poor and only 23 percent think it will improve over the next year.